Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/docs/state_machine_design.md

 it is but a helper to generate correct `PlayerAction`s, you may write your own algorithm to directly generate a correct one without `ActionGenerator` and pass it to the game state any time.

+## Conclusion

+I hope the content above explains the basics of the design to you.
+If you still find it confusing please don't hesitate to join the discord server and contact me.
+I cannot spare too much time on these documentations unless I know someone needs to read it.

+You may find the link of the discord server in the project's [README](../README.md).